| | |

 Ingredients

-• 4 large potatoes, Russet, about 2 pounds
+• 4 large Russet potatoes, about 2 pounds

-• 1 small onion
+• 1 small onion, peeled

 • 2 large eggs, beaten

-• 2 tablespoons milk, or cream
+• 2 tbsp milk, or cream

 • 1 small clove garlic , crushed and finely minced

-• 1 teaspoon salt, or to taste
+• 1 tsp salt, or to taste

-• ½ teaspoon freshly ground black pepper
+• ½ tsp freshly ground black pepper

 • Sour cream, chives, and applesauce, for serving, optional